 The Yellow River Delta has wandered up and down several hundred kilometers of coastline over the past two thousand years.
 Since the mid-nineteenth century, however, the lower reaches of the river and the delta have been extensively engineered to control flooding and to protect coastal development.
 This sequence of natural-color images from Landsat satellites shows the delta near the present river mouth at five-year intervals from 1989 to 2020.

 Between 1989 and 1995, the delta became longer and narrower along a southeast-bending arc.
 In 1996, however, Chinese engineers blocked the main channel and forced the river to veer northeast.
 By 1999, erosion and settling along the old channel caused the tip of the delta to retreat, while a new peninsula had formed to the north.

-The new peninsula thickened in the next five-year interval, and what appears to be aquaculture (dark-colored rectangles) expanded significantly in areas south of the river as of 2004.
-By 2009, the shoreline northwest of the new river mouth had filled in considerably.
+The new peninsula thickened in the next five-year interval, and what appears to be aquaculture (dark-colored rectangles) expanded significantly in areas south of the river.
+By 2009, natural processes had shifted the river slightly more the north, and the shoreline northwest of the new river mouth had filled in considerably.
 This may be the outcome that the engineers were anxious to achieve: the land northwest of the newly fortified shoreline is home to an extensive field of oil and gas wells.
 Their protection is a primary concern.

 These low- and no-flow periods are a huge problem in the lower reaches of the river and the delta.
-They severely damage wetlands and aquaculture and worsen the river’s already severe water pollution problem.
+They severely damage wetlands and aquaculture and worsen the river’s water pollution problem.
 Ironically, they also increase the flood risk because when flows are low, sediment fills in the riverbed.
 The river becomes shallower and higher in elevation.
 In places, the river is already perched above the surrounding floodplain by as much as 10 meters (30 feet).
-A levee breach during a high water event could be devastating.